-A total of 169 unique nesting sites have been detected in the RMA from 2012 to 2019.
+A total of 175 unique nesting sites have been detected in the RMA from 2012 to 2020.
 Among years, the greatest number of previously unknown nesting sites detected occurred in 2014 (N=19) and 2015 (N=32) due to efforts associated with the model validation aspect of the nesting habitat selection study (Galipeau et al. 2019) and efforts to increase sample sizes in regions further from a disturbance in 2014 and 2015, respectively.
-The number of known nesting sites has increased considerably in the RMA since 2012 (from N=107 to N=169); the percentage of known sites checked annually has remained high (range of 83% to 100%).
+The number of known nesting sites has increased considerably in the RMA since 2012 (from N=107 to N=175); the percentage of known sites checked annually has remained high (range of 83% to 100%).

-In 2019, 165 nesting sites were surveyed at least three times throughout the breeding season.
+In 2020, 175 nesting sites were surveyed at least three times throughout the breeding season.
 For all years pooled, cliff-nesting raptors were detected at approximately half of known nesting sites that were checked.
 However, in years when detection of Rough-legged Hawks was low (i.e., 2013 and 2017 ̶ 2019), cliff-nesting raptors were detected at approximately one third of known nesting sites.
-Of the 165 nesting sites visited in 2019, cliff-nesting raptors were detected at 55 sites; 43 held Peregrine Falcons, 11 held Rough-legged Hawks, and one held Gyrfalcons.
+Of the 175 nesting sites visited in 2020, cliff-nesting raptors were detected at 89 sites; 42 held Peregrine Falcons, 47 held Rough-legged Hawks.
 Raptors were not detected at 110 known nesting sites (Table 6-2).